microsponsors/0x-hackathon-client/README.md

+### :warning: :x: DEPRECATED - DO NOT USE :x: :warning:

 # 0x Hackathon Connect Client

 A simple repo created to get oriented with the the 0x Connect client, which sends and retrieves orders from the 0x Launch Kit relayer.